Health Experts Link Rise In Arizona Coronavirus Cases To End Of Stay-At-Home Order

 With new daily coronavirus cases rising in at least two dozen states, an explosion of new infections in Arizona is stretching some hospitals and alarming public health experts who link the surge in cases to the state's lifting of a stay-at-home order close to a month ago.

-Arizona has emerged as one of the country's newest coronavirus hotspots, with the weekly average of daily cases nearly tripling from two weeks ago.
+Arizona has emerged as one of the country's newest coronavirus hot spots, with the weekly average of daily cases nearly tripling from two weeks ago.
 The total number of people hospitalized is climbing, too.

 Over the past week, Arizona has seen an average of more than 1,300 new COVID-19 cases each day.